gianniskmbls/Hello-World/java/README.md

 # Introduction
-A set of Java programs and applications.
-As an entry level developer, I have created this set of Java programs.
-This set will work as my first attempt to create a portfolio.
+As an entry-level developer, I have assembled a collection of Java programs and applications.
+This set marks my first endeavor in creating a portfolio, highlighting my foundational skills in Java programming and my dedication to ongoing learning and growth.